 Immigration and asylum: The nation is facing an asylum and refugee crisis, and the Eastside is affected by and interested in ways to prepare for these needs.
 Collaboration between public agencies, nonprofit organizations, and communities is imperative.
 These challenges should not be faced alone by any one community, but approached with coordinated planning and leadership.
-Comprehensive immigration reform is needed that will resource asylum and refugee programs, process applications faster, and remove the federal prohibition on employment for newlyarrived asylum-seekers.
+Comprehensive immigration reform is needed that will resource asylum and refugee programs, process applications faster, and remove the federal prohibition on employment for newly-arrived asylum-seekers.
 Federal investment is needed to support community response systems, including grant programs that fund housing and other needs.

-- Environmental health: The City supports policies and investments that improve environmental health, including the programs that support active transportation alternatives, protect open space and advance habitat restoration.
-The City applied to the National Culvert Removal, Replacement and Restoration Grant Program in 2023 and will apply again, seeking opportunities to leverage local, state, and federal funds to restore and protect habitat. - I-405 corridor: Bellevue supports infrastructure improvements to maximize the effectiveness of the I-405 corridor, update and implement the I-405 Master Plan, and upgrade the efficiency of state highways and regional corridors.
-Key segments of this corridor that need investment include: Interchange improvements at SR 520 and 124th Avenue NE; I-405 Improvements at I-90 and SR 520; and South Downtown I-405 Access/Lake Hills Connector. - Workforce development: Bellevue supports its partners to promote apprenticeships and programs to retrain, upskill, and transition workers impacted by business automation and structural changes in the economy.
-The City supports regional efforts to build interest in STEAM fields among students. - Cybersecurity: Additional funding support to local governments is needed to enhance the ability to protect critical government functions, systems, and services from cybersecurity attacks and threats.
+Environmental health: The City supports policies and investments that improve environmental health, including the programs that support active transportation alternatives, protect open space and advance habitat restoration.
+The City applied to the National Culvert Removal, Replacement and Restoration Grant Program in 2023 and will apply again, seeking opportunities to leverage local, state, and federal funds to restore and protect habitat.

+I-405 corridor: Bellevue supports infrastructure improvements to maximize the effectiveness of the I-405 corridor, update and implement the I-405 Master Plan, and upgrade the efficiency of state highways and regional corridors.
+Key segments of this corridor that need investment include: Interchange improvements at SR 520 and 124th Avenue NE; I-405 Improvements at I-90 and SR 520; and South Downtown I-405 Access/Lake Hills Connector.

+Economic development, workforce development, and arts: Bellevue provides an attractive and welcoming business environment.
+Bellevue supports partners to promote apprenticeships and programs to retrain, upskill, and transition workers impacted by business automation and structural changes in the economy.
+The City supports regional efforts to build interest in STEAM fields among students.
+Bellevue's Economic Development Plan supports investments in capacity building and partnerships, support to small businesses and microbusinesses, entrepreneurship, workforce development, the BelRed Arts District, and tourism.

+Cybersecurity: Additional funding support to local governments is needed to enhance the ability to protect critical government functions, systems, and services from cybersecurity attacks and threats.
 We are eager to work with our state agencies and private partners to deploy funds such as State and Local Cybersecurity Grants (SLCGP) to enhance and harden our systems.
-Bellevue was awarded an SLCGP grant award in late 2023. - 5G readiness: Bellevue's infrastructure must support 5G development (i.e., connectivity and power to enable Bellevue's utility poles to be ready for 5G and allow for rapid deployment of small-cell technology for private sector entities) so our Smart City strategy can be fully deployed for the benefit of the public, for safety, connectivity, equitable access, and more. - Financing and credit assistance: Credit assistance, tax incentives and other financing mechanisms have been effective tools in expanding the available revenue for public works projects and investments.
+Bellevue was awarded an SLCGP grant award in late 2023.

+5G readiness: Bellevue's infrastructure must support 5G development (i.e., connectivity and power to enable Bellevue's utility poles to be ready for 5G and allow for rapid deployment of small-cell technology for private sector entities) so our Smart City strategy can be fully deployed for the benefit of the public, for safety, connectivity, equitable access, and more.

+Financing and credit assistance: Credit assistance, tax incentives and other financing mechanisms have been effective tools in expanding the available revenue for public works projects and investments.
 Federal direct loans, loan guarantees, and credit line assistance through programs like infrastructure banks and the Transportation Infrastructure Finance and Innovation Act (TIFIA) are valuable for cities.
-Bellevue recommends raising the federal population cap for communities accessing the best available borrowing rates to ensure that growing, thriving communities can appropriately utilize flexible, low interest financing tools.
+Bellevue recommends raising the federal population cap for communities accessing the best